metafacture/metafacture-documentation/flux-commands.md

 decode-json
 -----------
 - description:	Decodes JSON to metadata events.
-The 'setRecordPath' option can be used to set a JsonPath to extract a path as JSON - or to split the data into multiple JSON documents.
+The 'recordPath' option can be used to set a JsonPath to extract a path as JSON - or to split the data into multiple JSON documents.
 - options:	recordid (String), recordcount (int), arraymarker (String), arrayname (String), recordpath (String), allowcomments (boolean)
 - signature:	String -> StreamReceiver
 - java class:	org.metafacture.json.JsonDecoder